 Facebook added a new kind of feature that will help you to secure your accounts from hacking.
-Now Facebook will notify if your account has been hacked by an attacker who is working on behalf of nation-state.
+Now Facebook will notify if your account has been hacked by an attacker who is working on behalf of a nation-state.

 Alex Stamos, the Chief Security Officer at Facebook wrote on the blog post — “While we have always taken steps to secure accounts that we believe to have been compromised, we decided to show this additional warning if we have a strong suspicion that an attack could be government-sponsored.
 We do this because these types of attacks tend to be more advanced and dangerous than others, and we strongly encourage affected people to take the actions necessary to secure all of their online accounts. “

 Facebook added it does not disclose how they attribute particular attacks to hackers to safeguard the integrity of its processes and methods.
 However, it does claim it only intends to use the notifications in circumstances where the proof strongly backs its conclusion.